Back to Course

 • Fake invoice fraud

-DMARC also helps prevent Business Email Compromise where an attacker uses social engineering (a form of psychological manipulation) to trick victims into disclosing sensitive data via email:
+DMARC also helps reduce Business Email Compromise, where an attacker uses social engineering (a form of psychological manipulation) to trick victims into disclosing sensitive data or transferring funds via email.

-DMARC Benefits that will help change your perspective on email authentication
+DMARC Benefits that will change your perspective on email authentication

 Reputational and Deliverability Benefits

-DMARC is a great tool for both your brand reputation and email deliverability.
+DMARC supports both your brand reputation and your email deliverability.

 Course content